When the yellow sun smiles

 I made a sound that I couldn't tell if it was laughter or tears.

-“Leaving behind someone who doesn’t know anything, going off alone, making decisions alone, struggling alone, overcoming everything alone—
+“Leaving behind someone who doesn’t know anything, going off on their own, making decisions on their own, struggling on their own, overcoming everything on their own—and then coming back and saying, ‘I wanted to protect you.’”

 Noah didn't take a single step closer.